lukrycyfa/nft-generator-py/README.md

   - `value` is the name of the default selection which will be displayed in the metadata.
   - `filename` is the path to the image file that will be used as the default selection.

-- For This tutorial, the generated images in the `/images` and metadata in the `/metadata` directories will be copied to there respective directory Where our Fund Raiser Contract is initiated so the could be interacted with and Uploaded to the IPFS.[Crowdfunding Smart Contract Development Tutorial On Celo With Eth-Brownie](http://place-link-here) a link to the project repo would be provided.
+- For This tutorial, the generated images in the `/images` and metadata in the `/metadata` directories will be copied to their respective directory Where our Fund Raiser Contract is initiated so they could be interacted with and Uploaded to the IPFS.[Developing Testing And Deploying A Crowdfund Smart Contract With Eth-Brownie On Celo Alfajores](http://place-link-here) a link to the project repo would be provided.

 #### Troubleshooting
 - All images should be in .png format.